-The seminar provides practical tips and proven HR best practices to enhance understanding and application of Philippine Labour Laws
+The seminar provides practical tips and proven HR best practices to enhance the understanding and application of Philippine Labour Laws

 This one-day seminar highlights the features of the Labour Code of the Philippines” Presidential Decree No. 442, as well as the HR and legal practices in different industries.

 The seminar includes practical tips and proven HR ‘in-country’ best practices to enhance the understanding and application of Philippine Labour Laws.
 It will equip HR professionals with the necessary knowledge and understanding to maintain employee engagement and prevent labour disputes in the Philippines.

 • Important features of ‘Labour Code of the Philippines” Presidential Decree No. 442.